Tricholoma vaccinum: Habitat and distribution

 Tricholoma vaccinum is a mycorrhizal species, and grows in association with coniferous trees, especially pine and spruce.
 It forms ectomycorrhizae that have been called "Medium-Distance fringe exploration type", indicative of the ectomycorrhiza's ecological role in space occupation in the soil, their possible reach regarding nutrient acquisition and their demand of carbohydrates that have to be invested by the trees for their fungal partners.
 Fruit bodies usually appear in groups or clusters on the ground, sometimes with moss.
 The fungus fruits in late summer and autumn.
 It is found in northern Asia, Europe, and, in North America, is widely distributed in the United States and Canada, and has also been recorded in Mexico.
 It is one of the most common species of Tricholoma in Central Europe, and is often found in large groups in spruce forests.
 It is rare in the United Kingdom, and most records have been from Scotland.
 The fungus may be extinct in the Netherlands.

 The ectomycorrhizae of T. vaccinum has been the subject of considerable research.
 Ectomycorrhizae of Tricholoma species can vary considerably among species in the genus, and differences in the structure of rhizomorphs (a cordlike fusions of hyphae resembling a root) have been used to key out species.
 Mycorrhizae formed with Norway spruce (Picea abies) are conspicuously hairy with numerous hyphae.
 The hyphae are partly densely interconnected to rhizomorphs that have a pigment in their outer membrane.
 The emanating hyphae mostly lack "contact septae" (fully developed simple septae) and contact clamps, and the rhizomorph hyphae vary markedly in diameter.
 The Hartig net (a network of hyphae that extend into the root) formed by T. vaccinum grows more deeply towards the epidermis, is composed of more rows of hyphae and has more tannin cells in close proximity to the epidermis, and consequently, fewer cortical cells in this position.
 It is here that the rhizomorphs make the closest contact with the rootlets.
 The mantle is prosenchymatous, meaning that the constituent hyphae are loosely organized with spaces between them.
 A combination of techniques including freeze fracturing and scanning electron microscopy has been used to probe the microstructure of the ectomycorrhizae, including inner mantle thickness and the nature of the interface between the Hartig net and host cells.
 Several fungal genes specifically expressed during ectomycorrhizal interaction between T. vaccinum and Picea abies have been identified, including some involved in a plant pathogen response, nutrient exchange and growth in the plant, signal transduction, and stress response.
 The first characterized fungal aldehyde dehydrogenase enzyme, ALD1, helps circumvent ethanol stress—a critical function in mycorrhizal habitats.

+Uses

+Although the fruit bodies have sometimes been considered edible, they are of low quality and reportedly mildly poisonous.
+They are also not recommended for consumption due to their resemblance to toxic brown Tricholomas.
+Orson K. Miller, Jr. considers them "bitter and not edible".

+The fruit bodies can be used to create yellow dyes to color wool or other fibers.